1 - 3 March 2027 | IFEMA - Madrid

 Innovation and the latest trends, in the DNA of HIP

-In total, four pavilions full of innovation in hospitality from leading companies such as Alimentos de España, Aplus Gastromarketing, Campofrío, Casa Delfín, Coca-Cola Europacific Partners Iberia, Comas and Partners, Estrella Damm, Danone, Europastry, Fritermia, Garcimar, General Fruit, GC International Brands, Heineken, Ilunion, Kitchen Consult, Mahou San Miguel, Nespresso, Nestlé, Onnera Contract, Ordeno App, Pascual, TheFork or Unilever Food Solutions – Away from Home, among many others.
+In total, four pavilions full of innovation in hospitality from leading companies such as Alimentos de España, Aplus Gastromarketing, Bon Area, Campofrío, Casa Delfín, Christeyns, Coca-Cola, Comas, Estrella Damm, Danone, El Pozo, Estrella Galicia, Europastry, Fritermia, Garcimar, GB Foods, General Fruit, GC International Brands, Heineken, Just Eat, Kitchen Consult, Meiko, Nespresso, Nestlé, Onnera Contract, Pascual, Rak, TheFork o Unilever Food Solutions, among many others.

 Leaders of the new hospitality industry shared their success stories